Luke0094/A-Better-Way-Through-Internet/README.md

 4. Paste the URL query of chosen engine
 5. Set as default

-Furthermore, I can recommend you to use <a href="https://presearch.com" target="_blank">presearch.com</a> as your default search engine instead of Google due to better uncensored searches (you don't need to sign up).
+Furthermore, I can recommend you to use <a href="https://presearch.com" target="_blank" rel="noopener noreferrer">presearch.com</a> as your default search engine instead of Google due to better uncensored searches (you don't need to sign up).

 </details>